-At the end of each Summer I term, each student’s record will be evaluated for satisfactory academic progress.
+At the end of the academic year, each student’s record will be evaluated for satisfactory academic progress.
 If a student fails to meet the minimum qualitative or quantitative requirements, he or she will be ineligible to receive federal financial aid during the following academic year unless the student successfully appeals and is willing to comply with and commit to an academic plan.

 For a degree program requiring 120 credit hours to graduate, federal financial aid eligibility ends after 180 credit hours are attempted, whether or not those hours have been successfully completed.